Introduction to ITIL: Definition, Function and Application in practice

 History and Origin of ITIL

-ITIL was developed in the early 1980s by the UK government to provide a unified framework for IT Service Management.
-The first version of ITIL was published in 1989 and has been continuously developed since then to meet the changing needs of companies in the field of IT.
+The UK government developed ITIL in the early 1980s to provide a standardized framework for IT service management.
+The first version of ITIL was published in 1989 and has been continuously developed since then to meet the changing needs of companies in the IT sector.

 • Between 1989 and 1998, a total of 34 different documents were created, which were later referred to as Version 1.